lemnacomp/lemnacomp/README.md

-# Hi, I'm Antonior 👋
+# Hi, I'm Antonio 👋

 I'm a Software Engineer focused on building useful, scalable, and clean applications.
 I enjoy working with modern tech, learning new tools, and solving real problems that help people.